Azure/Azure-Sentinel/Solutions/Rapid7InsightVM/Playbooks/Playbooks/Rapid7InsightVM-RunScan/readme.md

 1. To deploy the Playbook, click the Deploy to Azure button.
 This will launch the ARM Template deployment wizard.
 2. Fill in the required paramteres:
     * Playbook Name: Enter the playbook name here
+    * Teams Group Id: Id of the Teams Group where the adaptive card will be posted.
+    * Teams Channel Id: Id of the Teams Channel where the adaptive card will be posted.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FRapid7InsightVM%2FPlaybooks%2FPlaybooks%2FRapid7InsightVM-RunScan%2Fazuredeploy.json) [![Deploy to Azure](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FRapid7InsightVM%2FPlaybooks%2FPlaybooks%2FRapid7InsightVM-RunScan%2Fazuredeploy.json)